FOSSonTop/gamedev/godot/pong-2D/assets.md

 > [!TIP]
 > Feel free to skip this section and go to the next one.

+# Handling Assets
 ::: details Explanation
 This part of the guide is not ready yet, so we'll be using filled colors and manipulating existing assets like the godot icon.
+Please continue with the rest of the guide.
 :::